danog/MadelineProto/docs/index.md

 ### Handling updates

 When an update is received, the update callback function (see settings) is called.
 By default, the get_updates_update_handler MadelineProto method is called.
 This method stores all incoming updates into an array (its size limit is specified by the updates\_array\_limit parameter in the settings) and can be fetched by running the `get_updates` method.
+IMPORTANT Note that you should turn off update handling if you don't plan to use it because the default get_updates update handling stores updates in an array inside the MadelineProto class, without deleting old ones unless they are read using get_updates.
+This will eventually fill up the RAM of your server if you don't disable updates or read them using get_updates.
 This method accepts an array of options as the first parameter, and returns an array of updates (an array containing the update id and an object of type [Update](https://daniil.it/MadelineProto/API_docs/types/Update.html)).
 Example:

 ```